 - What is worldbuilding in fantasy?

 We’ll also go over some useful worldbuilding tools, such as Brandon Sanderson’s worldbuilding method and some key worldbuilding questions.
+We’ll also go over some worldbuilding books, a worldbuilding template or two, and how to draw and generate a fantasy map—a key component when it comes to building a world.

 Plus we’ll cover specific topics like worldbuilding and religion and worldbuilding and culture.